Danierzn/treasurehacks3.0/README.md

   Our app, Live Life With a Challenge, will be a simple, easy-to-use, executable that prompts the user a quote when user asks.
 There is a point system which racks up based on the amount of goals successfully finished every day.

 # Installing
   To install the executable, click [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FDanierzn%2Ftreasurehacks3.0%2Ftree%2Fmain%2Fdist).
 The source code for all of the elements is available on this repository.
+To navigate to the executable, extract all from the zip, and navigate into the livelife folder, and finally click on the livelife.exe to start your challenges.

 # What we can add in the future
   - Save Button